Waveform (video game)

-Waveform is an action, puzzle game created by Canadian indie developer Eden Industries.
+Waveform is an action game created by Canadian independent developer Eden Industries.
 The player controls a wave of light as it transmits through space and is able to modify the wave's amplitude and wavelength to line it up with objectives, avoid obstacles, and interact with objects that affect the path of the wave, and the world around it, in various ways.